 Lerøy Seafood today became the latest fish farming business to report near double first quarter operating profits on the back of rising salmon prices.

-The group, which has a half share in Scottish Sea Farms, and also owns a 10-strong white fish trawler fleet.
+The group, which has a half share in Scottish Sea Farms, also owns a 10-strong white fish trawler fleet.
 As a result, it reaped the benefits of higher cod and haddock prices during the January to March 2022 period.